Edi-R/Coursera-Getting-Cleaning-Data/README.md

 A tidied dataset "tidy" is created by appending the training measurements "X_train" to the test measurements "X_test".

 A 2nd dataset "tidy_agg" is created with the average of each activity and each subject from the dataframe "tidy".
+Prefix the measurement variable names with "AvgOf_" to differentiate from the variable names in the original datasets.

 The dataset "tidy_agg" is written to a text file "tidy_agg.txt" in the current working directory.